fredhutchio/r_intro/week3.md

 In the next session, we’ll wrap up the course by creating publication-quality images using `ggplot2`, a data visualization package in `tidyverse`, and the two datasets we filtered in the sections above.

+## Errata

+**If you would like more practice,** the [`exercises`](exercises/) directory contains additional tasks for practice.
+Answers to those and in-class questions are available in the [`solutions`](solutions/) directory.

+**This document is written in [R markdown](http://rmarkdown.rstudio.com),** which is a method of formatting text, code, and output to create documents that are sharable with other people.
+While this document is intended to serve as a reference for you to read while typing code into your own script, you may also be interested in modifying and running code in the original R markdown file ([`class3.Rmd`](class3.Rmd) in the GitHub repository).